coryarcangel/coryarcangel.com/_things-i-made/2005-011-old-friends.md

   to this day this project is one of the stupider things I ever spent an insane amount of time and energy doing.
 Especially since it was virtually impossible to show in any traditional sense (hence comedy clubs).&nbsp; "
-live_url: ''
+live_url:
-related: ''
-youtube: ''
+youtube:
-related_code: ''
+related_code:
 imgs: Old_Friends_2005_011_still_database_IH.jpg
-subheading: ''
+subheading:
-download: ''
+download:
-add_credit: ''
-commission: ''
+commission:
+related:
 layout: things-i-made
 ---